JBolho/Proto/README.md

-Proto Kernel for the Huawei Honor 9 and Huawei P10
+Proto Kernel for the Huawei Honor 9, Huawei P10 and P10+

 Based on official Huawei Source Code

-Compatible with Stock EMUI8 (Oreo) Firmware
+Compatible with Stock EMUI8 (Oreo) Firmware and Treble 8.1 Roms

 Credits: